eight04/GM_simulator/README.md

 GM_simulator
 ============
-This script create a greasemonkey-like environment in browser for testing.
+Create a greasemonkey-like environment in browser for testing.

 Usage
 -----